 Able to receive and acknowledge an event delivered over HTTP to an address defined in the

 Service resource also satisfies the addressable interface.

 Able to receive an event delivered over HTTP and transform it, returning

 1 new events in the HTTP response payload.
 These returned events may be further processed in the same way that events from an external event source are processed.

-Knative Kafka provides integration options for you to use supported versions of the Apache Kafka message streaming platform with OpenShift Serverless.
+The Knative broker implementation for Apache Kafka provides integration options for you to use supported versions of the Apache Kafka message streaming platform with OpenShift Serverless.
 Kafka provides options for event source, channel, broker, and event sink capabilities.

 Knative broker for Apache Kafka provides additional options, such as: